-Synonyms: Paget-von Schrötter disease, axillary subclavian deep vein thrombosis (ASDVT), upper-extremity deep vein thrombosis, upper-limb deep vein thrombosis, effort-induced thrombosis
+Synonyms: Paget-von Schrötter disease, axillary subclavian deep vein thrombosis, upper-extremity deep vein thrombosis, upper-limb deep vein thrombosis, effort-induced thrombosis

 Acute swelling and pain in the upper limb due to occlusion of the axillary and/or subclavian veins by thrombus.
-This may occur as a a primary phenomenon or as a result of the placement of an indwelling venous catheter, thrombophilia or thoracic outlet syndrome.
+This may occur as a primary phenomenon or as a result of secondary factors such as the placement of an indwelling venous catheter, thrombophilia or thoracic outlet syndrome.

-See also the separate article on Deep Vein Thrombosis.
+See also the separate Deep Vein Thrombosis article.

 - About 80% of primary cases occur in the dominant arm.
-It is also seen in young, otherwise healthy, individuals who participate in repetitive upper limb exercises.
+It may occur in young, otherwise healthy, individuals who participate in repetitive upper limb exercises.

 - The presence of a central venous catheter.